Home - Historiafoorumi

 Networking, a collegial feeling and agile operations are the Forum’s key characteristics: the Forum strives to offer resources, training, guest speakers and lecturers requested by its members.

-Professor Anne Kauppala (head of the research center) and a team of experts offer guidance.
+Professor Anne Kauppala (head of the research center) and a team of experts plan and guide the activities.
 Team members: